By Charley Weber. Edited by Petra Schmidt.

 For all the drama and story of the war – for our father the story consisted only of small family details, which he related to us – for us, in 1973, what we experienced in Denmark was a beautiful summer on our chopper bikes, socialising and swimming with some of just the nicest kids we’d ever met.
 There was still mischief and at the local pool the boys would show us how to look through the peepholes into the girls locker room, but there was nothing unnatural or dark about it.
-The pre-teen girls in our group would lavish attention on one slightly developmentally challenged, but good natured kid among us, which we watched with envy.
-Needless to say the boy thrived under the attention and we almost wished we were at least a little handicapped.
+The pre-teen girls in our group would lavish attention on one good natured, slightly developmentally challenged kid among us, which we watched with envy.
+Needless to say, the boy thrived under the attention.
 I think the girls were aware of the power they had over boys and the dynamic in the caravan where we’d hang out and play on summer afternoons.

 In October of that year we trekked up to Aarhus to see the Rolling Stones in concert.
 Aarhus is a city in the North of Jutland and famous for its annual music festival.
 We’d been there earlier in the year and frankly had been blown away, even as kids, by the level of music.
-One of the top bands we witnessed was the Danish group Røde Mor (Red Mother), but we were there to see the Stones and of course Tom had to use his charm on backstage security – they let us through and into the dressing room, although I’m sure it was more than their job was worth.
+One of the top bands we witnessed was the Danish group Røde Mor (Red Mother), but we were there to see the Stones and of course dad had to use his charm on backstage security – they let us through and into the dressing room, although I’m sure it was more than their job was worth.
 There Keith embraced us like long lost friends.
-The Stones had always felt that Tom, being such a wild character with such a love of music, should have had a band of his own.
+The Stones had always felt that Tommy, with his love of music, should have had a band of his own.
 So, in case that should ever happen, Keith offered the old man a private session in tunings – which is sort of akin to being given the keys to Valhalla by Odin himself.

-Living pretty simply as we did, we had chopper bikes to get to school, but no car and although the local store owner had a Mustang Mach 1 and Tom tried his best all year, even Tommy couldn’t charm him into letting him drive his prized possession.
-But we managed to take connecting buses and hitchhiked part of the way to grandfather’s house, which was a small farm and way out in the country, unlike the estate.
-It was a fairly modest size farmhouse.
+Living pretty simply as we did, we had chopper bikes to get to school, but no car and although the local store owner had a Mustang Mach 1 and dad tried his best all year, even dad couldn’t charm him into letting him drive his prized possession.
+But we managed to take connecting buses and hitchhiked part of the way to grandfather’s house, on a small farm and way out in the country, unlike the estate.

-We stopped along the way to purchase a very specific gift which Tom felt was important to bring: a bottle of Ballantine’s whiskey.
-At that time farfar Poul was married to his secretary, the woman who took care of Tom as a kid growing up at Hald Manor.
+We stopped along the way to purchase a very specific gift which Tommy felt was important to bring: a bottle of Ballantine’s whiskey.
+At that time farfar Poul was married to his secretary, the woman who took care of Tommy as a kid growing up at Hald Manor.

-How would the reunion go between the politically disparate father and son, not having seen each other since the end of WW2, when his mother took Tom to her native England?
+How would the reunion go between the politically disparate father and son, not having seen each other since the end of WW2, when his mother took Tommy to her native England?

 Our Danish grandfather was a slightly reactionary rightwing guy who joined the French foreign legion after an indiscreet liaison with a member of the Finnish nobility.
 When stationed in Africa he is said to have removed his own appendix whilst in the jungle.